AI4OPT/OPFGenerator/docs/src/opf/socwr.md

     When using the `SOCOPF` formulation, all convex quadratic are passed to the solver in conic form.
     To use quadratic form, e.g., when using a solver that doesn't support conic constraints, use `SOCOPFQuad`.
+    !!! warning
+        The `SOCOPFQuad` formulation does not support conic duality.

 ## Data format